alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 Properties can be declared using operators allowing SASS to perform typical math operations on expressions: https://sass-lang.com/documentation/style-rules/declarations

 In SASS you can define variables.
 This helps keep your code DRY.

 SASS variables are NOT the same as CSS custom properties! https://sass-lang.com/documentation/variables

 SASS also supports flow control.
-These are features you find in other languages such as
+These are features you find in other languages such as conditional logic, and loops.
+SASS also supports expressions.

 ## After Class